 Rating Score Description Almost Certain 5 High likelihood of risk event happening several times within the next year.
-Probable ble 4 A risk event is likely to occur more than once in the next 12 months.
-Possible 3 Would not surprise if risk event occurred and will probably occur at some time in the coming 2 to 5 years.
+Probable 4 A risk event is likely to occur more than once in the next 12 months.
+Possible 3 Would not surprise if risk event occurred, and will probably occur at some time in the coming 2 to 5 years.
 Unlikely 2 The risk event could occur at some time but is unlikely.
-The risk event could occur at some time but is unlikely.
 Rare 1 Within the realms of possibility but extremely unlikely to occur.
 Occurs once in 10 years.